Five scientists analyzed the article and estimate its overall scientific credibility to be 'high' to 'very high'. more about the credibility rating

 Overall the article does a good job of summarizing the potential effects of the permafrost carbon feedback to climate change.
 However, the article highlights the very upper-end of the estimated strength of the feedback instead of giving the most likely values or ranges.

 Figure – Simulated warming contribution from permafrost carbon feedback for 4 scenarios of future human greenhouse gas emissions.
 Source MacDougall et al (2012)

 - MacDougall et al (2012) Significant contribution to climate warming from the permafrost carbon feedback, Nature Geoscience

-Charles Koven, Research Scientist, Lawrence Berkeley National Lab:
+Charles Koven, Staff Scientist, Lawrence Berkeley National Lab:

 The article is accurate in its descriptions of the physical and ecological processes that are behind permafrost changes.
 It also does a good job of getting across the nature of the work of actual scientists working in the field, what they are doing and why they are doing it.

 Jeff Chanton, Professor, Florida State University: